-Click here for the latest version and the appendix.
+Click here for the latest version.

 Abstract.
-The rise of knowledge and the flow of innovation have long been recognized as an important factor for economic development.
-How do increased spatial connections affect the generation and diffusion of ideas?
+The diffusion of innovation and new ideas is fundamental for economic growth, cultural shifts, and institutional change.
+How are new ideas created, and how do they diffuse?
+Specifically, how do spatial connections affect the generation and diffusion of ideas?
 Intuitively, a denser network should increase the number of novel ideas and augment their diffusion.
 I study knowledge production in Germany in the 19th century, relying on the universe of bibliographic records and novel railway statistics, among other original data, as well as cutting-edge machine learning and topology to measure ideas.
-I show that the railroad network increased the creation of new ideas, contributing to 11% of the increase in knowledge production.
-Scholars' mobility led to the formation of specialized clusters, and thus to cities' specialization.
-New ideas are formed by combining ideas coming from cities connected by the railroad.
-However, with a denser network, new ideas diffused less on average.
+I show that the railroad network increased the creation of new ideas, but decreased their diffusion.
 This was a by-product of specialization: with the railroad, groups of scholars could focus on narrower topics and co-locate with similar professionals; they learnt more from similar groups, but became disconnected from dissimilar ones.
-The findings shed light on the causes for specialization in knowledge production, on the organization of modern science, and on the diffusion of information in dense networks.
+These patterns are those that paved the way for modern knowledge production, and they had important consequences for state institutions, on top of scientific discoveries and growth.
+Public officials and legislators were trained with narrower but deeper expertise.
+The bureaucracy became more specialized, and legislation more exhaustive.